 We are proud to launch the world’s most complete Testicular Cancer website.
-It has everything: from statistics and medical information, to the psychological impacts of the disease. - Alexandre Desy, CTC President.
+It has everything: from statistics and medical information, to the psychological impacts of the disease. - Alexandre Desy, Executive-director TCC.

 CTC is indispensable, it is the only Canadian organisation that supports these men.
-It is with your help that we save lives and reduce suffering, thank you for being there. - Charles Méthot, founding member.
+It is with your help that we save lives and reduce suffering, thank you for being there. - Charles Méthot, founding member of TCC.